A radiant new memoir from artist and writer Patti Smith, author of the National Book Award winner Just Kids

-As Smith suffers profound losses, grief and gratitude are braided through years of caring for her children, rebuilding her life, and, finally, writing again—the one constant on a path driven by artistic freedom and the power of the imagination to transform the mundane into the beautiful, the commonplace into the magical, and pain into hope.
-In the final pages, we meet Patti Smith on the road again, the vagabond who travels to commune with herself, who lives to write and writes to live.
+A series of profound losses mark her life.
+Grief and gratitude are braided through years of caring for her children, rebuilding her life and, finally, writing again—the one constant in a life driven by artistic freedom and the power of the imagination to transform the commonplace into the magical, and pain into hope.
+In the final pages, we meet Smith on the road again, the vagabond who travels to commune with herself, who lives to write and writes to live.

 © Steven Sebring

-PATTI SMITH is the author of Just Kids, which won the National Book Award in 2010, and of M Train, as well as numerous collections of poetry and essays.
+Patti Smith is the author of the National Book Award winner Just Kids, as well as Woolgathering, M Train, Year of the Monkey, and Collected Lyrics.
 Her seminal album Horses has been hailed as one of the top 100 albums of all time.
-In 2005, the French Ministry of Culture awarded Smith the title of Commandeur des Arts et des Lettres; she was inducted into the Rock and Roll Hall of Fame in 2007.
+Her global exhibitions include Strange Messenger, Land 250, Camera Solo, and Evidence.
+In 2005, the French Ministry of Culture awarded Smith the title of Commandeur des Arts et des Lettres.
+Inducted into the Rock & Roll Hall of Fame in 2007, Smith is also the recipient of the ASCAP Founders Award, Sweden’s Polar Music Prize, the PEN/Audible Literary Service Award, and the Legion d’honneur.
 View titles by Patti Smith

 About

-As Smith suffers profound losses, grief and gratitude are braided through years of caring for her children, rebuilding her life, and, finally, writing again—the one constant on a path driven by artistic freedom and the power of the imagination to transform the mundane into the beautiful, the commonplace into the magical, and pain into hope.
-In the final pages, we meet Patti Smith on the road again, the vagabond who travels to commune with herself, who lives to write and writes to live.
+A series of profound losses mark her life.
+Grief and gratitude are braided through years of caring for her children, rebuilding her life and, finally, writing again—the one constant in a life driven by artistic freedom and the power of the imagination to transform the commonplace into the magical, and pain into hope.
+In the final pages, we meet Smith on the road again, the vagabond who travels to commune with herself, who lives to write and writes to live.

 Author